 - 9.1.
-We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges and are 3 times more likely to be abused than their peers.
-Additional barriers can exist when recognising abuse and neglect in this group, including: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges - 9.2.
+We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges. and are 3 times more likely to be abused than their peers.
+Additional barriers can exist when recognising abuse, neglect and exploitation in this group, including: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so - 9.2.
 All children, including disabled children and children with impairments and additional needs, deserve the opportunity to achieve their full potential.
-In support of this it is important that their needs are considered in the same way as for any other child and as outlined in Working Together to Safeguard Children 2018. - 9.3.
-Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.

-- 9.4.
-Children have said that they need: - Vigilance: to have adults notice when things are troubling them; - Understanding and action: to understand what is happening; to be heard and understood; and to have that understanding acted upon; - Stability: to be able to develop an on-going stable relationship of trust with those helping them; - Respect: to be treated with the expectation that they are competent rather than not; - Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans; - Explanation: to be informed of the outcome of assessments and decisions and how they have been reached, positive or negative; - Support: to be provided with support in their own right as well as a member of their family; - Advocacy: to be provided with advocacy to assist them in putting forward their views - 10.
-Looked-after and previously looked-after children - 10.1.
+In support of this it is important that their needs are considered in the same way as for any other child and as outlined in Working Together to Safeguard Children 2023. - 9.3.
+Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO. - 9.4.
+Children have said that they need: - Vigilance: to have adults notice when things are troubling them; - Understanding and action: to understand what is happening; to be heard and understood; and to have that understanding acted upon; - Stability: to be able to develop an on-going stable relationship of trust with those helping them; - Respect: to be treated with the expectation that they are competent rather than not; - Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans; - Explanation: to be informed of the outcome of assessments and decisions and how they have been reached, positive or negative; - Support: to be provided with support in their own right as well as a member of their family; - Advocacy: to be provided with advocacy to assist them in putting forward their views

+10. Looked-after and previously looked-after children

+- 10.1.
 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
 In particular, we will ensure that: - Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads - 10.2.
-We have appointed a designated teacher, Jennifer McKenna, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.
+We have appointed a designated teacher, Jodie Waterton, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.